 What is Redistricting?

 Redistricting, also called consolidating, is explained clearly by Lions International in their online PDF “Guide for Consolidating Districts.”
-Redistricting is managed over a three-year period with the main goal to increase the minimum size of each district to 1250 members and 35 clubs.
+Redistricting is managed over a three-year period with the main goal to increase the size of each district to a minimum of 1250 members and 35 clubs.
 These changes will improve district and club administration so that robust leadership, membership and service programs can operate more effectively and efficiently.

-From LCI’s “Guide for Consolidating Districts:”

-Your District needs to run at a peak performance level to best support healthy clubs.
-In order to maximize the efforts of district leadership, I may become necessary to restructure to operate in a more effective and efficient manner.
-The redistricting process is designed to accomplish that task.

-While the ideal size for a district has been debated, there is little doubt that a district should be large enough to have a sufficient pool of trained, qualified district leaders, a well-attended and meaningful district convention and ample resources to support club development.

-While membership growth should always be a part of the plan, redistricting can infuse the district with a mix of new leaders who can look at district activities in a new way, combine resources to more effectively meet the needs of the clubs.
-Redistricting, when done well, can strengthen the district and stimulate membership growth, enhancing the districts’ ability to provide needed humanitarian service.

-The Redistricting Challenge:
+The Redistricting Challenge

 Redistricting is not a panacea.
 We have to do the hard work of consolidating in order to see the benefits.
 Redistricting in and of itself is never a substitute for an active and vital membership and retention program at every club.
 Redistricting will not magically produce new leaders in our clubs.
 But a mix of new leaders in the new district can inspire new leadership models which can help clubs be more effective in accomplishing their service goals.

 The Path Ahead